USEPA/FDTool/README.md

-#### README: Algorithm to mine for functional dependencies and keys
+#### README: Algorithm to mine for functional dependencies, equivalences and candidate keys

 ##### Description:
-FDTool is a Python command-line application that mines functional dependencies and candidate keys from datasets read in from .csv, .txt, and .pkl files.
+FDTool is a Python command-line application that mines functional dependencies, equivalences and candidate keys from datasets read in from .csv, .txt, and .pkl files.

 ##### Dependencies: